Healing the Modern Soul: Finding Meaning in a World of Broken Images

 The goal is to dwell in the “creative spaciousness” between conceptual fixities, balancing differentiated understanding with an openness to ambiguity, unconscious symbolism, and mystery.
 Metabolizing psychic opposition in this way allows for true wholeness to emerge, honoring the psyche’s deep generativity.

-Bergson sits with the same Phenomenon as Eddinger.
+Bergson sits with the same phenomenon as Eddinger.
 The modern mind, unmoored from traditional cultural and spiritual structures that once provided symbolic mediation and containment of archetypal energies, is more vulnerable to being overwhelmed by unconscious forces in the wake of traumatic rupture.
 Rebuilding an authentic relationship to meaning after trauma thus requires recovering a sense of anchoring in the living weave of the world’s mystery and hidden coherence beneath the fragmenting onslaught of a hyper-rationalized, dispirited culture.

 Magic as Real and Unreal Intuition